-After uninstalling the potentially unwanted applications (which cause browser redirects to the search.manualsdirectory-api.org website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the search.manualsdirectory-api.org website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 Manuals Directory Search browser hijacker removal from Internet browsers:

 Video showing how to remove browser redirects:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 Look for any recently installed suspicious extensions, select these entries and click "Remove".

 Change your homepage:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Internet Options", in the opened window remove hxxp://search.manualsdirectory-api.org and enter your preferred domain, which will open each time you launch Internet Explorer.
 You can also enter about: blank to open a blank page when you start Internet Explorer.

 Change your default search engine:

 Click the "gear" icon (at the top right corner of Internet Explorer), select "Manage Add-ons".
 In the opened window, select "Search Providers", set "Google", "Bing", or any other preferred search engine as your default and then remove "Manuals Directory Search".